ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 This process results in one of three potential answers: allow, disallow, and unknown.
 Applications can use the answer to guide their behavior.

-One approach for dealing with an "unknown" outcome is to assign a default value.
-This document takes no position on what default might be assigned.

 ## Combining Preferences {#combine}